RealLucasMeyer/lm-blog/content/post/2018-05-29-installing-python-packages-in-azure-functions.md

 > Azure Functions is a serverless compute service that enables you to run code on-demand without having to explicitly provision or manage infrastructure.
 Use Azure Functions to run a script or piece of code in response to a variety of events.
 Learn how to use Azure Functions with our quickstarts, tutorials, and samples.

-Below I'll describe some tricks I've learned to use Azure Functions with Python, which is currently (May 2018) under "experimental" support.
+Here are some tricks to use Azure Functions with Python, which is currently (May 2018) under "experimental" support.
 Azure Functions, being serverless, are inexpensive but still very useful.
 I have used Azure Functions to create APIs for my data science projects (e.g., trigger a retraining, evaluate a submission online) and to create a Twitter Bot that posts a few random pictures every day.
+The major limitation of Azure Functions is that the free version will only run for 10-15 minutes.

 #### Installing a more recent version of Python for your Azure Functions

-The Python version in Azure Functions is pretty old.
+The default Python version in Azure Functions is pretty old.
 As of this writing (May 2018), it's still on version 2.7.
-Let's install version 3.5.
+You can install newer versions of Python using the procedure below.
+This procedure installs Python 3.5.

 1. Open the [Azure Portal](https://portal.azure.com)